 As is the case with many countries, there are certain restrictions on traveling to Kenya.
-For example, the majority of travelers are not able to enter the country without a visa and the requirements vary depending on the nationality of the visitor.
+For example, the majority of foreigners are not able to enter the country without a visa and the requirements vary depending on the nationality of the visitor.

 In general, Kenya is a very accessible country.
 There are few restrictions that would prevent most travelers from visiting the sovereign state under normal circumstances.